google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 This reduces the possilibty that a client app will pass un-parsable batch files to the operating system.

+Practically speaking: currently all export files produced by this system will have `batchNum` of `1` and `batchSize` of `1`.
+In the event a time period is too large to find in one file according to the max records setting, there will be multiple files with the same `startTimestamp` but different `endTimestamps`.
+This is done to ensure succesful processing based on how both iOS and Android handle export processing.

 # Configurating Export Batches

 ## Prerequisites